What Are Cravings?

 Emotions.
 Being dissatisfied with your relationships, exercise routine (too much or too little or the wrong type), work, even stress or boredom, can cause emotional eating.
 Whilst food is often a constructive part of our social life, we may sometimes use eating to substitute as entertainment or fill an emotional void.

 Social & Cultural.
-Sometimes cravings can come from food that we have recently eaten, or foods eaten during our childhood.
+Sometimes cravings can come from food that we have recently eaten, or food eaten during our childhood.
 Try to satisfy these cravings by opting for a healthier version of these foods.

 Seasonal.
 Cravings can be seasonal.
 In the spring & summer, we crave greens, citrus and cool foods.
 During colder seasons, we crave soups, nuts and meat.
 Cravings can be associated with holidays and festivals.